bright60/ambari-flink-service/README.md

 systemctl start httpd
 ```
-then you can get the url, then the two urls in configuration/flink-ambari-config.xml
+then you can get the url, the two urls are configed in configuration/flink-ambari-config.xml
 ```
 (please replace your www server ip and port) http://192.168.101.85:8181/hdp/services/flink/flink-1.9.1-bin-scala_2.12.tgz